netj/3x/docs/tutorial/README.md

 ### 2. Set Up an Experiment Repository

-To keep everything related to our experiment well organized, we need to tell 3X to create a new *experiment repository* for us.
+To keep everything related to our experiment well organized, we need to tell <span class="sans-serif">3X</span> to create a new *experiment repository* for us.
 Every detail from the definition of input/output and program to the individual records of past executions and plans for future runs will be stored and managed inside this repository.
 It is a typical directory (or folder) on the filesystem with a special internal structure.

-3X provides two different ways to set up a new experiment repository: a quick one-liner setup, or a slightly more lengthy step-by-step way.
+<span class="sans-serif">3X</span> provides two different ways to set up a new experiment repository: a quick one-liner setup, or a slightly more lengthy step-by-step way.
 The quick setup will be useful for creating entirely new experiments from scratch, while the step-by-step setup can be useful for adjusting your existing experiment definitions.
 You can either follow the first "Quick Setup" section and skip the rest, or follow the individual steps introduced in the sections that follows "Quick Setup."
 In either ways, let's say we want our repository to be called `sorting-algos`.